Amazon Key is a smart lock and camera that allows for in-home delivery | Fast Company

 “This is not an experiment for us.
 This is a core part of the Amazon shopping experience from this point forward.”

 The Amazon Cloud Cam Indoor Security Camera is available for $119.99.
-However, the Amazon Key service is only available to Amazon Prime customers.
-Non-Prime customers can use the Cloud Cam to grant friends access to their house, but not accept Amazon deliveries.
-Prime customers can use the system to be alerted to when a delivery arrives and remotely watch as the delivery person is granted access to their home and places the package inside.
+The Amazon Key service lets Prime customers be alerted to when a delivery arrives and remotely watch as the delivery person is granted access to their home and places the package inside.
+(The Cloud Cam will also be available separately for use as a general-purpose security camera.)